 - Taking a smartphone from a shipment of phones belonging to one’s employer

-Stealing property valued at more than $950 is grand theft.
-Though the theft of certain types of property, such as guns or cars, is treated as grand theft regardless of the value.
+Stealing property valued at more than $950 is grand theft, though theft of guns or cars is treated as grand theft regardless of the value.
+Pick-pocketing is also always charged as grand theft.

 The following chart compares the differences between petty theft and grand theft in California.